5shangzhi/my-writings-online/blog/Android Emulator running on Apple M1 machines (without installing Android Studio).md

 keywords: [Android, Emulator, Apple, M1,  MacOS, 井蛙惊梦人, 吴尚智]
 ---

 Android Studio is a big Application.
-If you are not a Android programmer, you don't need it.
-But maybe you need an Android Emulator on your Apple M1 machines.
+If you are not an Android programmer, you don't need it.
+But sometimes you need an Android Emulator running on your Apple M1 machines.
 So this document is for you.

 It works well on my Macbook.